IABTechLab/uid2docs/docs/ref-info/ref-operators-public-private.md

 - Within a Private Operator solution, DII does not leave your infrastructure.

-- When you have a Private Operator, you're completely in charge of resources.
+- When you have a Private Operator, you're in charge of resources.
 You have more control.
 For example, you can provide greater availability, without rate limitations.

 - If you are not physically located near to a Public Operator instance, you might choose to host a Private Operator solution for latency reasons.

-If you have significant security or latency concerns and also have extensive engineering resources to both build and maintain your UID2 implementation, you might consider the Private Operator solution.
+If you have significant latency concerns, or your security requirements dictate that data stays within your systems, and you also have extensive engineering resources to both build and maintain your UID2 implementation, you might consider the Private Operator solution.

 ## Summary

-For most participants, Public Operator is the best solution.
+For most participants, Public Operator is the simplest solution.

 The down side of the Private Operator option is that it requires ongoing engineering effort to build and maintain.
 Because a Private Operator instance is managed by the participant, there are continual updates and changes that are required and must be completed within a specified time frame.